top of page

 There is a carp fish pond, a bell tower, a small temple, and even a traditional tea house.
 Apparently most of the structures were moved from other prefectures around Tokyo in the 60's but date back to the 16th century!

-At night, the garden looks even better and is going to be a pretty amazing way to finish our days after busy days exploring Tokyo.
+At night, the garden looks even better and it is going to be a pretty amazing way to finish our days after busy days exploring Tokyo.

 You can read more about the gardens here.